viligen/Amazing-Universe/README.md

 #### - My Posts page: showing users own posts with search options (by title or source), ordered by last published

-#### - My Profile page: showing user info, total number of own posts (being also a link to the reletaed collection- My Posts), total likes the user has made as well as a collection of recently seen posts (being also links to each visisted post), ordered by last seen
+#### - My Profile page: showing user info, total number of own posts (being also a link to the related collection- My Posts), total likes the user has made as well as a collection of recently seen posts (being also links to each visited post), ordered by last seen

 #### - Details page: showing a detailed info about a post.
 If the user is authenticated and is the owner of the publication, they get access to edit and delete functionality but cannot like their own posts.
 Other authenticated users can only like once per post and have no access to edit and delete it.
 Anonymous users have no access to this page.